FREE LOCAL DELIVERY & 20% OFF COUPON!

 The most important and time consuming step.
 I begin twisting the wire as one large group for the trunk then go from there.
 I must determine how large and high the trunk will be and where the branches are going to be, pulling those sections out as I proceed to the top.
 Counting the number of wires in each section is crucial to leave enough room for each branch to reach a certain place..

-If the tree is all one color then the wires were cut super long and the foliage will be twisted up as a continuation of each wire.
-However, if the foliage is a different color than the branches then they are twisted up separately and then attached to the individual branches.
+If the tree is all one color then the wires are cut super long and the foliage will be twisted up as a continuation of each wire.
+However, if the foliage is a different color than the branches then they are twisted up separately and then attached to the ends of the individual branches by twisting the pieces together.
 This leaves more room for flexibility since different colored foliage can be added as accent, or other twisting of the wire such as curls and dips.

-Each branch is worked until all foliage is attached and/or twisted at the ends.
+Each branch is worked until all foliage is attached and twisted at the ends.
 Once all of the foliage is attached then I will shape the branches.

 Once the top of the tress has been completed I remove the tree from the working base and start trimming and twisting the wires into what type of root system I prefer.

-Pieces of natural wood are used for the bases.
+Pieces of natural wood can be used for the bases.
 I currently use purple orchid and oak tree pieces, both of which are from trees growing in my back yard.
 The pieces of wood are dried thoroughly then have three coats of polyurethane rubbed into them for protection and sealing.
+Other items I use will be wood pedestals that I stain and seal and other times a shallow bowl or vase.

 Once the tree is completed it's important to take some photos.
 This is where imperfections or odd pieces of the tree may not be laying properly so I can adjust it.
 Lighting is also very important since his is how the piece of art will be displayed.

-Since each sculpture is unique and delicate, I create a custom box of foam board that the tree will be attached to inside the box.
+This is the tough part since the sculpture can be very delicate.
+And shipping is very expensive so I want to make sure the tree arrives in perfect shape.
+Most of the time I have to create a custom box of foam board that the tree will be attached to inside the box.
 That box in turn will be placed in a shipping box to make the final destination.

 There is no "best" place for this art to be placed in your home or office.
 It's wherever you want it to be.
 If the tree can be positioned to have an accent light pointed at it the shadows work wonderfully and make it it look even more realistic.